Ariel2001a/cloud-storage-system/README.md

 - File Operations: Full support for editing file content (PATCH) and deleting files or folders you don't need anymore.

-- Search System: Quickly find what you're looking for by searching for a keyword.
+- Search System: find what you're looking for by searching for a query.
 It checks both the names of the files and the text inside them.

-- Dual-Server Setup: Uses a C++ server for the heavy lifting and a Node.js web server to handle API requests, all running together via Docker.
+- Dual-Server Setup: Uses a C++ server for file operationa and a Node.js web server to handle API requests, all running together via Docker.

 ## Setup 🛠️